BISHKEK -- An incident of Russian police brutality against Kyrgyz migrant workers has prompted an official protest by Bishkek.

 The police ostensibly wanted to check the detainees' papers, according to the Kyrgyz consulate in Khabarovsk.

-OMON (riot police) officers took them away in two police buses before assaulting them, the migrants said in a videotaped conversation with Valentina Chupik, chairwoman of Morning of Peace, a Moscow human rights NGO.
+OMON (riot police) officers took them away in two police buses before assaulting them, the migrants said in a videotaped conversation with Valentina Chupik, chairwoman of Sunrise of the World (Tong Jahoni), a Moscow human rights NGO.